 We don’t have a trailer for season 2 yet, largely because COVID has basically said “fuck you Henry Cavill, I don’t want to see you shirtless.”
 It’s all very sad, I know.
 And yes, I feel as though this entire virus is a personal attack on anyone who is horny for Henry Cavill.

-But thankfully, he did give us a wee little sneak peek of season 2 on his Instagram in late 2020 and hooooooo boy, I am keen to see what is under that armour.
+But thankfully, he did give us a wee little sneak peek of season 2 on his Instagram in late 2020 and hooooooo boy.

 “‘It may turn out,’ said the white-haired man a moment later, ‘that their comrades or cronies may ask what befell these evil men.
 Tell them the Wolf bit them.
 The White Wolf.
 And add that they should keep glancing over their shoulders.
 One day they’ll look back and see the Wolf.’” – From the writings of Andrzej Sapkowski,” he captioned the photo on Instagram.

-Netflix is yet to give us a trailer, but they did bless us with the first page of the season 2 script on Twitter last year as a Witchmas gift.
+Netflix also gifted us with the first page of the season 2 script on Twitter last year as a Witchmas gift.

 “Season 2.
 Page 1.
 Where will #TheWitcher take us this season? #Witchmas,” Netflix wrote on Twitter.